Nick Connolly

 Lastly, this one has nothing to do with serious professional endeavors, but I really want to restore my old Range Rover classic.
 I get so excited thinking about it and learning more about auto mechanics in general.
 Who knows when it will happen, but I am excited nonetheless!

 What resistance do you feel in your life right now?
 Have you encountered opposition to dreams and promises you have held closely?
-Take some time to ask God about His perspective on your situation.
+Take some time to ask God about his perspective on your situation.
 Would you keep going if you knew there was a harvest of fruit on the other side?
 Take some time to ask God for wisdom on how to move forward.
 James 1:5 says, “If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.”

 Nick Connolly is the founding and lead pastor of Bright City Church, a ten-year-old faith community located in the heart of downtown Charleston, South Carolina.
 Not only is Nick passionate about church, he and his wife, Jess, have started multiple small businesses and love how business can be used for the Kingdom.
-Nick and Jess live in Charleston with their four kids: Elias, Glory, Benja, and Cannon.
+Nick and Jess live in Charleston with their four kids: Elias, Glory, Benja and Cannon.

 Previous